Kinetic freeze-out properties from transverse momentum spectra of pions in high energy proton-proton collisions: Summary and conclusion

 \section{Summary and conclusion}

 }

-The transverse momentum spectra of $\pi^-$ and $\pi^+$ produced at mid-(pseudo)rapidity in $pp$ collisions over an energy range from a few GeV to above 10 TeV have been analyzed by the superposition of the blast-wave model with Boltzmann-Gibbs statistics or with Tsallis statistics and the inverse power-law (Hagedorn function).
-The model results are well fitting to the experimental data of NA61/SHINE, PHENIX, STAR, ALICE, and CMS Collaborations.
+The transverse momentum spectra of $\pi^-$ and $\pi^+$ produced at mid-(pseudo)rapidity in $pp$ collisions over an energy range from a few GeV to above 10 TeV have been analyzed by the superposition of the blast-wave fit with Boltzmann distribution or with Tsallis distribution and the inverse power-law (Hagedorn function).
+The fit results are well fitting to the experimental data of NA61/SHINE, PHENIX, STAR, ALICE, and CMS Collaborations.
 The values of related parameters are extracted from the fit process and the excitation functions of parameters are obtained.

 In the particular superposition Eq.
-(7) and with a given selection, both excitation functions of $T_0$ and $\beta_T$ obtained from the blast-wave model with Boltzmann-Gibbs statistics show a hill at $\sqrt{s}\approx10$ GeV, a drop at dozens of GeV, and an increase from dozes of GeV to above 10 TeV.
-The mentioned two excitation functions obtained from the blast-wave model with Tsallis statistics does not show the complex structure, but a very low hill.
+(7) and with a given selection, both excitation functions of $T_0$ and $\beta_T$ obtained from the blast-wave fit with Boltzmann distribution show a hill at $\sqrt{s}\approx10$ GeV, a drop at dozens of GeV, and an increase from dozens of GeV to above 10 TeV.
+The mentioned two excitation functions obtained from the blast-wave fit with Tsallis distribution does not show such a complex structure, but a very low hill.
 In another selection for the parameters in Eq.
 (7) or in the superposition Eq.
-(8), $T_0$ and $\beta_T$ increase generally slightly from a few GeV to above 10 TeV with some fluctuations in some cases.
+(8), $T_0$ and $\beta_T$ increase generally quickly from a few GeV to about 10 GeV and then slightly at above 10 GeV.
+There is no the complex structure, too.
 In both superpositions, the excitation function of $p_0$ ($n$) shows a slight decrease (increase) in the case of the hard component being available.
 From the RHIC to LHC, there is a positive (negative) correlation between $T_0$ and $\beta_T$ ($p_0$ and $n$).
-The contribution of hard component slightly increases from dozes of GeV to above 10 TeV, and it has no contribution at around 10 GeV.
+The contribution of hard component slightly increases from dozens of GeV to above 10 TeV, and it has no contribution at around 10 GeV.